CryptoOnion/doc/concepts/modules.md

 scope requires.

 This approach uses Mixin.
 Therefore, the following example is based of the previous example for peer type mixin.
 Considering a scenario with an added command module.
-Commands are used to shutdown the and also query the monitoring.
+Commands are used to shut down the and query the monitoring.
 Therefore, we have a similar cyclic problem like before.

-Separating the command module into three components, allows to create unidirectional data flow so that no cyclic references exist.
-First create ControlCommand, this will expose the users (here: issuer) intend to shutdown the service (here: Actor).
+Separating the command module into three components, allows us to create unidirectional data flow so that no cyclic references exist.
+First create `ControlCommand` module, this will expose the users (here: `Issuer`) intend to shut down the service (here: `Actor`).
 This module represents actions that should be performed on actors.

 ```scala
 @multitier trait ControlCommand {